 Goodwill is tested annually for impairment, or sooner when circumstances indicate an impairment may exist.
 The Company has elected to first perform a qualitative assessment, based on the entity's events and circumstances, to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
 The results of this qualitative assessment determine whether it is necessary to perform an impairment test.
-There were no impairments recognized during the six month periods ended June 30, 2020 and 2019, and the year ended December 31, 2019.
+During the three month period ending September 30, 2020 the Company performed step one of the impairment test to estimate fair value for CohuHD Costar and Arecont Vision Costar as a result of multi-year declining revenues and profitability and budgetary shortfalls.
+The income and market approaches were utilized to determine the fair value of the Reporting Unit based on the prices of comparable businesses and the present value of free cash flows that the business is projected to produce.
+The fair value of CohuHD exceeded its carrying value and no impairment was recognized.
+Arecont Vision Costar goodwill was determined to be impaired and an impairment loss of \$938 was recognized in the three month period ended September 30, 2020.
+There were no impairments recognized during the nine month period ended September 30, 2019, and the year ended December 31, 2019.